Skip to main content

 Rule 4730-4-04 | Medication-assisted treatment using naltrexone.

-(A) In addition to the requirements in paragraphs (A) to (F) of rule 4730-4-03 of the Administrative Code, the physician assistant using naltrexone to treat opioid use disorder shall comply with all of the following requirements:
+(A) In addition to the requirements in paragraphs (A) to (E) of rule 4730-4-03 of the Administrative Code, the physician assistant using naltrexone to treat opioid use disorder shall comply with the following requirements:

-(2) The physician assistant shall use oral naltrexone only for treatment of patients who can be closely supervised and who are highly motivated.
+(2) The physician assistant shall use oral naltrexone only for treatment of patients who are highly motivated.

 (a) The dosage regime shall strictly comply with the United States food and drug administration approved labeling for naltrexone hydrochloride tablets.